lucendio/lecture-devops-infos/content/tutorials/create-encrypted-backup.md

 ## Tasks

-1. Use Terraform to allocate some remote Object Storage (e.g. AWS S3 bucket)
+1. Use OpenTofu OR AWS CLI to allocate some remote Object Storage (e.g. AWS S3 bucket)
 2. Create an encrypted off-site backup,
     * compress a folder of your choice (represent the backup artifact)
     * choose a crypto suite